Hives/makers-notes/week-1/README.md

 James pulled us out of a rabbit hole at one point by suggesting we use the exercise's 'walk through' help.
 We had spent around 20 minutes pursuing a particular path but didn't feel we were making substantial progress.
 After checking the walk through we realised there was a better approach and got back on track.
 - I learnt: unblocking yourself by using available resources

+### Harry Galliano (Friday)

+> When pairing with you yesterday for the brief two hours that we had to work with I found it to be a very different type of pairing session than the other days of the week, this is because you were so much further ahead of me and i was playing catchup.
+This was actually very good for me in my eyes (potentially not great for you, as you were going back over things that you had done just a day before) because i really feel i learnt more about TDD and SRP than I had done on any of the other days.
+>
+> You were a really patient partner which was fantastic as you already seem to know lots about programming and you were very calm the whole way through the afternoon which really helped me to keep going and keep focused.
+I think the thing you did best was that you would always get me to try my ideas, even when they didn't work, this was great for me being able to visualise exactly why some of my ideas didn't work and you were then kind enough to explain the syntax to me, which was fantastic.